xoxzo/blog.xoxzo.com/content/Tutorials/sending-your-first-sms-en.md

 What you really need is your computer's command prompt (cmd).
 In Linux environments and Mac, this is called the terminal or shell instead.
 For this tutorial, we'll be referring this as the shell.

-Next you'll need something to send a HTTP request to Xoxzo's API server for it to process your commands to send an SMS.
+Next, you'll need something to send an HTTP request to Xoxzo's API server for it to process your commands to send an SMS.
 It goes without saying that you need an active Internet access as well.

-Finally you'll need your API User's API SID and Auth Token.
+Finally, you'll need your API User's API SID and Auth Token.

 ## How do I find my API SID and Auth Token again?